Cyfrin/Updraft/src/routes/solidity/remix/1-simple-storage/10-evm-recap/+page.md

 ## Data Locations and Memory

 We can specify different data locations in our parameters.
 Notice that this only applies to particular types like strings, structs, and arrays.
-The terms `call data` and `memory` are used to denote temporary variables that exist only for the duration of a function call.
+The terms `calldata` and `memory` are used to denote temporary variables that exist only for the duration of a function call.
 On the other hand, `storage` variables are permanent and remain in the contract forever.

 An important caveat is that function parameters can't be `storage` variables, as they will only exist for the duration of the function call.